search ]

 This is why we call them Permalinks (Permanent Links).

-But before we see how to create a link in the form of a query, a link in a fixed structure (Permalink), let’s learn more about those Query Strings and Query Vars.
+But before we see how to rewrite a query-format link into a permalink structure, let’s learn more about Query Strings and Query Vars.

 Part 1: What are Query Vars and Query Strings?